NL | EN

 Being educated as an architectural engineer, Lars develops with his team lightweight structures, biological building materials and computer-assisted design methods for sustainable architecture and infrastructure.
 They develop computational tools for structural design and form-finding, and focus on full-scale prototyping employing new (bio)materials, digital and robotic fabrication technologies and large-scale experimental testing.

 Lars is involved in national and European research projects.
 He was co-chair of the European COST-Action on ‘Novel Structural Skins’ and is a member of various international associations, such as the International Association for Shell and Spatial Structures (IASS) and TensiNet.
-In addition, Lars has been vice-chair of the board of directors of the VUB, where he is currently a member of the university council.
+In addition, Lars has been vice-chair of the board of directors of the VUB, where he is currently a member of.
 Lars has been elected in 2019 as a member of the Young Academy, part of the Royal Flemish Academy of Belgium for Science and the Arts.

 Supervised PhDs